 Some simple rules for selecting and completing RP's:

-You can select a RP1 from the entire list.
-Choose subjects that relate to courses already followed.
+You can select a RP from the entire list.
+In case of RP1 choose subjects that relate to courses already followed.

-You can have no more than 2 re-sits from block 1 - 4 pending when you are choosing your RP2 subject.
+When you are choosing your RP2 subject you can have no more than 2 re-sits from block 1 - 4 pending.

 Part time students have to do their RP2 in their 2nd year, preferably in June.

-Preferably not the same organization for RP1 and RP2.
+Preferably not the same supervising organization for RP1 and RP2.

 Working alone or in pairs

 High preference for pairs because: